New York Life | August 8, 2020

-Many people are adjusting to a ‘new normal,’ but what if your new normal means your financial situation has suddenly changed?
-You’re not alone.
-A major consequence of the COVID-19 pandemic for many households has been a reduction or loss of income.
+In these challenging times, many people are adjusting to suddenly changing financial circumstances.
 It’s never easy to adjust to a more restrictive financial situation, however, there are a few things you can do now that can allow you to weather financial turbulence and come out stronger down the road.

 Once you have done all this, make a detailed budget that prioritizes your key financial responsibilities—and stick to it.
 Record and analyze your spending regularly to identify any further opportunities to save money.
 For more practical tips on dealing with financial pressures, see our article on ways families can prepare for the unexpected.